-The Governing Body of the school will, under section 324 of the Education Act 1996, admit to the school a young person with a statement of special needs who names the school.
+The Governing Body of the school will, under section 324 of the Education Act 1996, admit to the school a young person with an Education Health Care Plan who names the school.
 This is not an oversubscription criterion.
-This relates only to young people who have undergone statutory assessment and for whom a final statement of special educational needs (SEND) or an Education, Health and Care Plan has been issued and which has taken account of the Year12 entry requirements.
+This relates only to young people who have undergone statutory assessment and for whom a final plan of special educational needs (SEND) or an Education, Health and Care Plan has been issued and which has taken account of the Year 12 entry requirements.